 - 1. Make sure the speaker (1) is switch is ON and select RF Mode. - 2.
-Quickly toggle the MODE switch from LFE to RF twice within two seconds.
+Quickly toggle the MODE switch to LFE and back to RF twice within two seconds.
 Two lights (orange and red) will start blinking. - 3.
 Then move the MODE switch down to LFM and back to RF.
-Now move towards an RF source to listen to its Sound Signature.
+Move towards an RF source to listen to its Sound Signature.

-$\mathsf{RF} \rightarrow \mathsf{LFE} \rightarrow \mathsf{RF} \rightarrow \mathsf{LFE} \rightarrow \mathsf{RF} \dashrightarrow \mathsf{RF} \rightarrow \mathsf{LFM} \rightarrow \mathsf{RF}$
+$$RF \rightarrow LFE \rightarrow RF \rightarrow LFE \rightarrow RF ----- RF \rightarrow LFM \rightarrow RF$$